 As I mentioned earlier, I began knitting before sewing.
 I first learned to knit when I was 10, after nagging my mum to teach me how to do it!
 I’d watched my mum knit for years, whipping up cardigans for school (she’s a super fast knitter!) and I used to mimic by tying my skipping rope into knots.
 I have not made many garments from knitting as they are much more time consuming than sewing, but as it’s portable, I’m able to take it wherever I go.

-I produce pattern review videos of the handmade clothes I make, whether the patterns come from an independent pattern designer or from one of the big 4.
-Sewing patterns can vary greatly in quality and clarity so I feel that it is important to share my experiences making a garment.
-Below is the review of the Molly Dress by Sew Over It.
+I produce pattern review videos of the handmade clothes I make, whether they are recent releases or older charity shop finds.
+Sewing patterns can vary greatly in quality and clarity so I feel that it is important to share my experiences making a garment in case it helps someone else (and to remind myself in case I forget).
+Below is the review of the Safiya by Tilly and the Buttons.
 You can see more of my pattern reviews here.